 Probability Theory II

-Spring 2014 Peter Orbanz
+Spring 2016 Peter Orbanz

 Contents

 Chapter 1.
-Martingales, continued 1
+Martingales 1

 1.1.
 Martingales indexed by partially ordered sets 1

 1.2.
-Notions of convergence for martingales 3
+Martingales from adapted processes 4

 1.3.
-Uniform integrability 4
+Stopping times and optional sampling 4

 1.4.
-Convergence of martingales with directed index sets 6
+Tail bounds for martingales 7

 1.5.
-Application: The 0-1 law of Kolmogorov 8
+Notions of convergence for martingales 10

 1.6.
-Continuous-time martingales 9
+Uniform integrability 10

 1.7.
-Tail bounds for martingales 12
+Convergence of martingales 12

 1.8.
-Application: The Pólya urn 13
+Application: The 0-1 law of Kolmogorov 17

 1.9.
+Continuous-time martingales 18

+1.10.
+Application: The Pólya urn 20

-Application: The Radon-Nikodym theorem 15
+1.11.
+Application: The Radon-Nikodym theorem 22

 Chapter 2.
-Measures on nice spaces 19
+Measures on nice spaces 27

 2.1.
-Topology review 19
+Topology review 27

 2.2.
-Metric and metrizable spaces 22
+Metric and metrizable spaces 30

 2.3.
-Regularity of measures 23
+Regularity of measures 31

 2.4.
-Weak convergence 25
+Weak convergence 33

 2.5.
-Polish spaces and Borel spaces 28
+Polish spaces and Borel spaces 35

 2.6.
-The space of probability measures 31
+The space of probability measures 39

 2.7.
-Compactness and local compactness 34
+Compactness and local compactness 42

 2.8.
-Tightness 36
+Tightness 44

 2.9.
-Some additional useful facts on Polish spaces 38
+Some additional useful facts on Polish spaces 45

 Chapter 3.
-Conditioning 39
+Conditioning 47

 3.1.
-A closer look at the definition 39
+A closer look at the definition 47

 3.2.
-Conditioning on $\sigma$ -algebras 40
+Conditioning on σ -algebras 48

 3.3.
-Conditional distributions given $\sigma$ -algebras 42
+Conditional distributions given σ -algebras 50

 3.4.
-Working with pairs of random variables 44
+Working with pairs of random variables 52

 3.5.
-Conditional independence 49
+Conditional independence 56

 3.6.
-Application: Sufficient statistics 51
+Application: Sufficient statistics 58

 3.7.
-Conditional densities 52
+Conditional densities 60

 Chapter 4.
-Pushing forward and pulling back 55
+Pushing forward and pulling back 61

 4.1.
-Integration with respect to image measures 55
+Integration with respect to image measures 61

 4.2.
-Pullback measures 57
+Pullback measures 63

 Chapter 5.
-Stochastic processes 59
+Stochastic processes 65

 5.1.
-Constructing spaces of mappings 60
+Constructing spaces of mappings 66

 5.2.
-Extension theorems 63
+Extension theorems 69

+CONTENTS

 5.3.
-Processes with regular paths 66
+Processes with regular paths 72

 5.4.
-Brownian motion 69
+Brownian motion 75

-CONTENTS

 5.5.
-Markov processes 71
+Markov processes 77

 5.6.
-Processes with stationary and independent increments 73
+Processes with stationary and independent increments 79

 5.7.
-Gaussian processes 76
+Gaussian processes 82

 5.8.
-The Poisson process 78
+The Poisson process 84

-Bibliography

-Main references Other references
+Bibliography Main references Other references

 Index

 ii

 CHAPTER 1

-Martingales, continued
+Martingales

-Martingales are first and foremost a tool to establish the existence and properties of random limits.
-The basic limit theorems of probability (the law of large numbers and Glivenko-Cantelli) establish that averages of i.i.d. variables converge to their expected value.
-(The central limit theorem also falls into this class-it additionally establishes a rate of convergence.)
-The sequence of averages is a random sequence, but it completely derandomizes in the limit.
-For more complicated processes-typically, if the variables are stochastically dependent-the limit might be random.
-In general, random limits are very hard to handle mathematically, since we have to precisely quantify the effect of dependencies and cope with the randomness aggregating as we get further into the sequence.
+The basic limit theorems of probability, such as the elementary laws of large numbers and central limit theorems, establish that certain averages of independent variables converge to their expected values.
+A sequence of such averages is a random sequence, but it completely derandomizes in the limit, and this is usually a direct consequence of independence.
+For more complicated processes-typically, if the variables are stochastically dependent-the limit is not a constant, but is itself random.
+In general, random limits are very hard to handle mathematically, since we have to precisely quantify the effect of dependencies and control the aggregating randomness as we get further into the sequence.

-It turns out that it is possible to control dependencies and randomness if a process has the martingale property (or is at least a sub- or supermartingale).
-Hence, one perspective on martingales is the following:
+It turns out that it is possible to control dependencies and randomness if a process $(X_n){n \in \mathbb{N}}$ has the simple property

+$\mathbb{E}[X_n|X_m] ={\text{a.s.}} X_m \quad \text{for all } m \le n ,$

+which is called the martingale property.
+From this innocuous identity, we can derive a number of results which are so powerful, and so widely applicable, that they make martingales one of the fundamental tools of probability theory.
+Many of these results still hold if we use another index set than \mathbb{N} , condition on more general events than the value of X_m , or weaken the equality above to \leq or \geq .
+We will see all this in detail in this chapter, but for now, I would like you to absorb that

-Martingales are tools for working with random limits.
+martingales provide tools for working with random limits.

-They are not the only such tools, but there are very few others.
+They are not the only such tools, but there are few others.